Master Your Posture & Stop Back Pain with Neutral Spine

 So, What Is A Neutral Spine?

-You may have never heard the phrase "neutral spine," or maybe you've heard it but wondered what it means.
+You may have never heard the phrase "neutral spine," or you may have heard it but wondered what it means.

 Either way, you may also ask how or why a neutral spine is important.